When workplaces are not ergonomically designed, employees may develop work injuries, and the most common injury is a musculoskeletal disorder (MSD).

 If a worker is hurt doing a work-related task, they are eligible for workers’ compensation benefits.
 After suffering a work injury, a worker should speak to a lawyer.
 A lawyer will assist with a claim and ensure that the worker receives workers’ compensation benefits.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Workers Obtain Benefits for Work Injuries
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Workers Obtain Benefits for Work Injuries

-If you are suffering from an MSD caused by insufficient or nonexistent workplace ergonomics, contact one of our Downingtown workers’ compensation lawyers at Wusinich & Sweeney, LLC.
+If you are suffering from an MSD caused by insufficient or nonexistent workplace ergonomics, contact one of our Downingtown workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC.
 Our experienced attorneys help clients obtain the maximum amount of benefits available.
 For a free consultation, complete our online form or call us at 610-594-1600.
 Located in Exton, Pennsylvania, we serve clients throughout Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.